 Midterm and final grades are only available on Fish 'R' Net.
 Entered grades are posted to student records at the close of business each day of exam week.
 Though all of your final grades may appear on your record, the GPA calculation is done after grades for all students have been entered.

 Diplomas are distributed at the May graduation ceremony.
 You can also pick up your diploma at the Registrar's Office on the second floor of Kearney Hall, room 201.

 Students should bring in all loan deferment forms to the Registrar's Office.
 The forms will be filed electronically through the National Student Loan Clearinghouse.

 St. John Fisher College complies fully with the provisions of the Family Educational Rights of Privacy Act (FERPA).
-If you do not wish to have "directory information" disclosed, please fill out a Request to Prevent Disclosure of Directory Information Form [pdf] and return it to the Registrar's Office.
+If you do not wish to have "directory information" disclosed, please fill out a Request To Prevent Disclosure of Directory Information [pdf] and return it to the Registrar's Office.

 Faculty and staff advisors should be aware of important FERPA guidelines with regards to disclosing student information.

 Regular hours are Monday through Friday from 8:30 a.m. to 4:30 p.m.
 Summer office hours are Monday through Thursday from 8 a.m. to 4:30 p.m., and Friday from 8 a.m. to noon.

 The Registrar's Office is located on the second floor of Kearney Hall, room 201.

 Complete the Withdrawal From College Inquiry form.
 Withdrawing from the College is a process.
 After submitting this form you will be contacted by a College representative who will answer any questions and address issues related to your situation.

 More information can be found on the Withdrawing from the College page.